In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 - Workload

-In fact, this is common sense too.
-How can one adhere to complete hand hygiene procedures whenever they are pressured by a fewer number of staff members and a higher workload?
-It all depends, in turn, on the hospital organization and management.
+This is common sense too.
+How can one adhere to complete hand hygiene procedures whenever they are pressured by a smaller number of staff members and a higher workload?
+It all depends, in turn, on the hospital’s organization and management.

 Easy access to materials and the presence of ergonomics experts